MingrenChen/UofTTimetable/README.md

 Create a database by run UofT.sql and load the data by load_data.py.

-After that change the code in main.py to choose which course you want to select.
+After that， change the code in main.py to choose which course you want to select.